dreadpiratebrown/dungeon-divers/README.md

   - Find certain treasures
 - Access inventory at any time?
 - Mimics when finding treasure?
+- "Equip now?" when buying equipment
+- Monster drops for quests need some sort of animation
+- 10 is too many for quests?
+- Can't show quests by level range, you might level out of quests that are in progress

 Test play: too much gold.
 Cost steps for items too small.
 Too many treasure encounters.
 Leveling is too fast.